wahidsaleemi/container-bootcamp/labs/day2-labs/test-storage.md

 Once the disk has been created, you should see the last portion of the output like the following.
 This value is the disk ID, which is used when mounting the configdisk.
 /subscriptions/subscriptionID/resourceGroups/MC_HackFest05_Kubecluster05_eastus/providers/Microsoft.Compute/disks/ mongodb-configdisk

-## Mount disk as volume
+## Mount the disks as volumes
-Mount the Azure disk into your pod by configuring the volume in the deployment spec.
+Mount the Azure disks into your pod by configuring the volume in the deployment spec.

 Create a new file named heroes-db-azdisk.yaml with the following contents.